-You can use the following pattern to complete an Associate in Science in Business Ad¬ministration for Transfer Degree.
+You can use the following pattern to complete an Associate in Science in Business

+Ad-ministration for Transfer Degree.
 This is only one possible pattern.
 If you wish to earn an associate degree or certificate, you must participate in the Student Success Program (Matriculation), which includes assessing academic skills and developing a Student Education Plan (SEP) with a Counselor.
 The SEP will map your sequence of courses to help you complete your degree regardless of the semester you begin classes.

-Courses Units
+Courses ( JIIILS

-1st Semester/ /Fall
+1st Semester/F all

 BUS 10 Introduction to Business 3

-MATH 16A Calculus-Business/Social Sciences ıl 3
+MATH 16A Calculus-Business/Social Sciences 3

-General Education and E Courses lective 9
+General Education and Ele Courses ectiv

 Total 15

-2nd Semester/Spring
+2nd Semester/S Spring

-BUS 2 Introduction to Business Law 3 Law 3
+BUS 2 Introduction to Business L aw 3

-ECON 2 Principles of Economics
+ECON 2 Principles of Economics (Microeconomics) 3

-LCCIN Z i illicipies di Econdillics

-(Microeconomics) 3

-General Education and Ele ctive
+General Education and Ele Courses ectiv

-Courses 9

 Total 15

-d Semester /Fall

-DLIC 1A Einanaial Assaurting 1

-3r

-4tl

-h Semester/Spring

-Total 15

-General Education and Ele Courses ctive 8
+3rd Semester/F all

+BUS 1A Financial Accounting 4

 ECON 1 Principles of Economics (Macroeconomics) 3

-BUS 1A Financial Accounting 4

-Total Units Required for Degree 60
+General Education and Ele Courses ectiv

 Total 15

+ι 4th Semester/S pring

+BUS 1B Managerial Accounting 2

+MATH 13 Statistics 2

-General Education and Ele Courses ctive 7
+General Education and Ele Courses ectiv

-MATH 13 Statistics 4

-BUS 1B Managerial Accounting 4
+Total 15

+Total Units Required for Deg ree6(

-- Analyze a business situation and recommend a solution or plan for improvement, applying legal and ethical principles in business decision making. - Obtain information related to the profession using traditional and electronic sources and synthesize the information into a business report. - Analyze data and prepare common business and personal financial reports. - Analyze impact of globalization on culture, politics, and economics.
+- · Analyze a business situation and recommend a solution or plan for improvement, applying legal and ethical principles in business decision making. - Obtain information related to the profession using traditional and electronic sources and synthesize the information into a business report. - Analyze data and prepare common business and personal financial reports. - · Analyze impact of globalization on culture, politics, and economics.